Jerry Jones Says There’s ‘No Angst’ Between Himself And Dallas Cowboys Players Over Social Justice Protests

-Jerry Jones said on Friday that when it comes to social justice expressions by Dallas Cowboys players, there isn’t going to be any “angst” between them and himself, Josh Alper of Pro Football Talk wrote.
-The franchise’s owner spoke during an appearance on 105.3 The Fan radio after one of its players told the media that they have the “green light” to protest during games.
+Jerry Jones said on Friday that when it comes to social justice expressions by Dallas Cowboys players, there isn’t going to be any “angst” between him and the players, Josh Alper of Pro Football Talk wrote.
+The franchise’s owner spoke during an appearance on 105.3 The Fan after one of Cowboys players told the media that they have the “green light” to protest during games.

 During that interview, Crawford said that his teammates were looking to really make a statement with whatever they decided.